NescobarAlopLop/miscellaneous/go_docker_talk/README.md

 To download desired environment use `download-frozen-image-v2.sh`.

 To run it edit the rootfs path in `container.go` and run with `go run container.go /bin/bash`.
 You can change the arguments according to your liking.

+Oh, it has to be ran as root (sudo) because this scripts edits system env variables.